 Streams loaded from Load Asset Stages replace any existing samples of the same type present higher in a Track, but otherwise Load Asset stages are additive.

-For example, to produce a textured clip, you could load a clip containing both textures and meshes, or you could load two separate clips – one with meshes, and one with textures – via two load asset stages.
+For example, to produce a textured mesh, you could load a clip containing both textures and meshes, or you could load two separate clips – one with meshes, and one with textures – via two load asset stages.

 If you wish to pass through some data from earlier in the track that would typically be replaced by your Load Asset stage, take advantage of the Excluded Streams parameter to filter out certain data from your clip.